One-third of all U.S. wildlife species are already imperiled or are vulnerable—and nearly one million species worldwide are at risk of extinction.

 For more information, visit the links below:

-Each state’s fish and wildlife agency is responsible for developing a State Wildlife Action Plan, which identifies imperiled species in the state and lists actions that would assist with their protection and recovery.
-Currently these plans have identified approximately 8,000 species in need of proactive conservation efforts.
+Each state’s fish and wildlife agency is responsible for collaboratively developing a State Wildlife Action Plan, which identifies imperiled species in the state and identifies specific actions that would assist with their protection and recovery.
+Currently these plans have identified more than 12,000 species in need of proactive conservation efforts.

 How They Work: Every state has written a State Wildlife Action Plan, which acts like a blueprint for conservation.
 These Action Plans assess the health of wildlife and habitat in the state, so experts know which species are at risk, and outline steps needed to conserve the “species of greatest conservation need” before they become more rare and costly to protect.
 The State Wildlife Grants Program is currently the main source of federal funding for states and territories as they implement these plans.
-However it is grossly inadequate, only providing $70 million among all 50 states and territories.
-The Recovering America’s Wildlife Act will dramatically increase funding for the implementation of these plans, enabling states to protect species from future declines.
+However it is grossly inadequate, only providing $65 million for all 50 states and territories.
+The Recovering America’s Wildlife Act will significantly advance the implementation of these plans, enabling states to recover thousands of at-risk species.

 Reversing America's Wildlife Crisis